gravitylens/cm-labmanual-template/Cheatsheet.md

 ___

 ## Attachments
 You can attach downloadable files.
 The syntax is the same as any other web link.
-If you reference a link to your local file system, the publish script will upload the file to Skytap and properly reformat the link to download the file from Skytap.
+If you reference a link to your local file system, the Skytap publishing script will upload the file to Skytap and properly reformat the link to allow the user to download the file from Skytap.
 You could also just reference a link to an ordinary web page

 ```markdown
 [Download The Guide](./LabGuide.pdf)